Milford Sound Facts

 It also forms part of the Piopiotahi Marine Reserve, and the Te Wahipounamu World Heritage Site.
 The names derive from the language of the native Maori.

-This site constitutes the wettest part of the country of New Zealand.
+This site also constitutes the wettest part of the country of New Zealand.
 The region receives an average annual rainfall of about 252 in (6,412 mm).
 Rainfall totals of as much as 10 in (25 cm) in a single day sometimes occur.

-Such a region easily plays host to numerous species.
+Such a region rather easily plays host to numerous species.
 Some of these include seals, bottlenose dolphins, and several species each of whales and penguins.